mudge/mudge.github.com/_posts/2011-01-26-passing-blocks-in-ruby-without-block.markdown

-The problem with the second approach is that instantiating a new `Proc` object incurs a surprisingly heavy performance penalty as detailed by [Aaron Patterson][] in his excellent RubyConf X presentation, ["ZOMG WHY IS THIS CODE SO SLOW?"][ZOMG] (beginning around the 30 minute mark or from [slide 181][ZOMG Slides]).
+The problem with the second approach is that instantiating a new `Proc` object incurs a surprisingly heavy performance penalty as detailed by [Aaron Patterson][] in his excellent RubyConf X presentation, "[ZOMG WHY IS THIS CODE SO SLOW?][ZOMG]" (beginning around the 30 minute mark or from [slide 181][ZOMG Slides]).

 This can easily be verified with the following benchmark, `block_benchmark.rb`: